saltyorg/docs/docs/apps/autoscan.md

 ## Setup

 The Saltbox Autoscan role will attempt to partially configure your autoscan config file located at `/opt/autoscan/config.yml`.
 You should refer to the documentation and adjust this file as suits your own needs.
-The config generated is very minimal.
-If you wish to monitor shared drive activity you should probably consider using [a-train](https://github.com/m-rots/a-train/pkgs/container/a-train){: target=_blank rel="noopener noreferrer" } rather than soon to be shelved bernard trigger.
+The config generated is very minimal. [a-train](https://github.com/m-rots/a-train/pkgs/container/a-train){: target=_blank rel="noopener noreferrer" } is now replacing the bernard trigger.

 The generated config file will look something like this: